Qala (film)

 Qala (lit.
-Art) is a 2022 Indian Hindi-language psychological thriller drama film, written and directed by Anvita Dutt.
+Art) is a 2022 Indian Hindi-language period psychological drama film, written and directed by Anvita Dutt.
 The film is produced by Karnesh Sharma under Clean Slate Filmz and stars Tripti Dimri, Swastika Mukherjee, and Babil Khan in his film debut.

-It was released on Netflix on 1 December 2022.
-The film received positive reviews from critics and audience, who praised the performances, direction, writing, visual style, cinematography and soundtrack.
+Qala was released on Netflix on 1 December 2022.
+It is loosely based on K. Viswanath's Swathi Kiranam, and Miloš Forman's Amadeus.

+At the 2023 Filmfare OTT Awards, Qala received 6 nominations, including Best Web Original Film, Best Actress in a Web Original Film (Dimri) and Best Supporting Actress in a Web Original Film (Mukherjee), and won Best Production Design (Web Original Film) (Meenal Agarwal).

 Plot

-Set in 1940s Calcutta, Qala is about the tumultuous relationship between an aspiring singer and her domineering mother.
+Set in the 1940s, Qala is about the tumultuous relationship between an aspiring singer and her domineering mother.

-The movie begins with Qala Manjushree who has just won the "Golden Vinyl".
+The movie begins with Qala Manjushree, who has just won the "Golden Vinyl."
 She is being interviewed by several journalists who mention her brother.
-Distraught, Qala replies that she has no brother.
-In a flashback, her mother(Urmila) who was pregnant with twins gives birth to Qala, but her brother does not survive.
-Urmila attempts to smother Qala.
+Distraught, Qala replies that she does not have a brother.
+In a flashback, her mother, Urmila, who was pregnant with twins, gives birth to Qala, but her stillborn brother does not survive.
+In a fit of rage, Urmila attempts to smother Qala.